Garza scores 24 to help No. 5 Iowa coast past Maryland 89-67

+COLLEGE PARK, Md.
+(AP) — Out of sync and trailing by double digits after a miserable start, No. 5 Iowa turned to its defense and reliable Luka Garza to get back on track against Maryland.

-COLLEGE PARK.
-Md.
-(AP) — Luka Garza scored 17 of his 24 points in the decisive first half, and No. 5 Iowa roared back from an early deficit by keeping Maryland scoreless for nearly eight minutes in an 89-67 victory Thursday night.
+Garza scored 17 of his 24 points in the decisive first half, and the Hawkeyes roared from behind in an 89-67 victory Thursday night.

-The Hawkeyes (10-2, 4-1 Big Ten) trailed 19-9 before rattling off 20 straight points to take control.
+Iowa switched to a tight zone that eliminated the drives to the basket that gave the Terrapins their early lead.
+After each Maryland misfire, the Hawkeyes were quick to get the rebound and turn the other way.

+“When we’re able to get stops and go and run, that’s when we’re at our best,” Garza said.
+“Our run game is hard to guard, especially after you miss a shot and are frustrated.
+That’s when we hurt you.
+That’s our game.”

 Maryland went 0 for 11 with five turnovers in a span of 8:47 until Donta Scott hit a 3-pointer to end the dry spell.

 The 6-foot-11 Garza then scored eight points — including a pair of three-point plays — during a 15-4 spurt that made it 44-26 at halftime.